Cattle age determination: Tail brush method

 The brush of the tail is only useful as a guide when assessing small, stunted or young cattle.
 A brush that is about fetlock length or longer is an indication that the beast is twelve months old or older.
 This method cannot be used on cattle which have been bang-tailed.
 Bang tailing is the act of cutting the long hairs at the tip of the tail short to act as a simple identifier of animals and is commonly used after a procedure has been performed on an individual animal that belongs to a large mob e.g. the mob is run through a race and each animal is vaccinated – immediately after being vaccinated the animal is bang-tailed so they are identified as vaccinated and will not be given a second dose of vaccine.
 This is useful when large numbers of animals are being processed by a group of individuals.

 Other methods

 Cattle age in a carcass is determined checking the physiological skeletal maturity (ossification) (red) of the tips or "buttons" of the thoracic vertebrae.
 The size and shape of the rib bones are important considerations as well as the colour and texture of the flesh.

-The use of number (year) branding, tattoos or ear tags with numbers or different colours are good methods of identifying the age of cattle, if they are used according to standards.
+Record keeping

+Cattle are tracked in a number of ways.
+A cattle raised on a farm as a calf can have their age tracked directly.
+One technique used for a time were brands and/or tattoos with numbers or different colours to mark the cohort a calf or bought cattle is in.
+21st century livestock raising is more likely to use RFID tags and ear tags which can serve as both a visual and electronic marker of identity.
+These records can then be bundled with a sale.